Triarite/CathReadingsJS/README.md

 # CathReadingsJS

-Simple API for Catholic daily readings from USCCB.
+Simple, vibe-coded API for Catholic daily readings from the USCCB website.

 ## Features

-- ✅ Parse USCCB readings from HTML
+- Parse USCCB readings from HTML
-- ✅ Works in browser (with CORS proxy) and Node.js
+- Works in browser (with CORS proxy) and Node.js
-- ✅ Request caching for fast repeated lookups
+- Request caching for fast repeated lookups
-- ✅ 6-second timeout to fail fast on network issues
+- 6-second timeout to fail fast on network issues
-- ✅ Auto-fallback to demo data on error (browser)
+- Auto-fallback to demo data on error (browser)

 ## Usage